Occidental Petroleum rises after Buffett's Berkshire Hathaway reveals 14.6% stake - NewsBreak

 The preferred stock throws off $800 million of annual dividends.
 Berkshire also has warrants to buy $5 billion of additional Occidental stock at $59.62 per share.

-It isn’t clear whether Berkshire is funding its latest purchases with available cash or by selling other stocks it owns, which include Chevron Corp.
+It isn't clear whether Berkshire is funding its latest purchases with available cash or by selling other stocks it owns, which include Chevron Corp (CVX.N).

 Comments / 0